alekssadowski95/THz/README.md

 # Alignement
-Estimation of the error of two alignement systems:
+Estimation of the error of different alignement systems:
 1. 2 iris
 2. Fabry-Perot
+3. Michelson